 During the week, Saint Mary’s volunteers will be treated to a variety of sweets and other treats made by employees from various departments throughout the hospital.

-If you are looking to do something good for others – and yourself, volunteering at Saint Mary’s Regional Medical Center may be just what you need.
+If you are looking to do something good for others – and yourself, volunteering at Saint Mary’s Regional Health System may be just what you need.

 Studies show that volunteerism boosts the mental, emotional and physical health of those who volunteer.
 Older volunteers in particular are seeing significant benefits.
 Research has concluded that most volunteers enjoy greater mental awareness, improved social connectedness, and a renewed sense of purpose.
 And relationships created through volunteerism may also buffer stress and reduce depression.